History of Thailand in Timeline

 Thailand

-Thailand, formerly Siam, is a Southeast Asian country located on the Indochinese Peninsula.
-It shares borders with Myanmar, Laos, Cambodia, and Malaysia, and maritime borders with Vietnam, Indonesia, and India.
+Thailand, formerly known as Siam, is a Southeast Asian country located on the Indochinese Peninsula.
+It borders Myanmar, Laos, Cambodia, Malaysia, and has maritime borders with Vietnam, Indonesia, and India.
 Its capital and largest city is Bangkok.
-The country has a population of approximately 66 million and covers an area of 513,115 square kilometers.
+The population is approximately 66 million and the country spans 513,115 square kilometers.

 1905: Unsuccessful Rebellions

-In 1905, there were unsuccessful rebellions in the ancient Patani area, Ubon Ratchathani, and Phrae, in opposition to an attempt to blunt the power of local lords.
+In 1905, there were unsuccessful rebellions in the ancient Patani area, Ubon Ratchathani, and Phrae, against attempts to reduce the power of local lords.

 1910: End of Chulalongkorn's Reign

-In 1910, the reign of Chulalongkorn (Rama V) ended, during which the Siamese system of government was centralised and transformed into a modern unitary absolute monarchy.
+In 1910, the reign of Chulalongkorn (Rama V) ended, during which he initiated centralization and abolished slavery.

 1912: Palace Revolt of 1912

-In 1912, the Palace Revolt occurred, a failed attempt by Western-educated military officers to overthrow the Siamese monarchy.
+In 1912, the Palace Revolt, a failed attempt by Western-educated military officers, aimed to overthrow the Siamese monarchy.

 1917: Siam Joins World War I